sylvinho81/Data-Engineering-Code-Challenge/SOLUTION.md

 - check that the date has the format YYYY-MM-DD

 Based on a rule mapping it can be defined new Classes for validations and configure it in the yaml configuration file.

+### DEDUPLICATION

+I have used the built on functionality that spark provides to remove duplicates.
+I have commented in the code that we could get the deduplicates and store it in some location for later analysis.
+The same for the validations, those records that don't pass the validation could be stored in some location for later analysis as well.
+I didn't expect time on implementing this.

 ### ENFORCE SCHEMA